cosmos/developer-portal/tutorials/7-cosmjs/5-create-custom.md

 You should now see some `.ts` files generated in `./src/codegen`.
 These are the real source files used in your application.

 By default, the command takes `./proto` as input folder and `./src/codegen` as output folder.
-You can config in and out folders and the way telescope generating code by using options like the examples:
+You can config in and out folders and the way Telescope generating code by using options like the examples:

 <CodeGroup>
 <CodeGroupItem title="Local">